+History of Radio W2OR.
 Greetings, and thank you for looking up Station W2OR.
-Radio call 'W2OR' was originally issued by the government in Year 1923 to a family friend, Mr. Ernest Hufnagel, of Pompton Plains, New Jersey.
-Ernie regrettably passed away a few years ago (1909-1997).
-He was a strong leader, and an expert in the field of electronics.
-Ernie was also a long-time president of the Pompton Valley Radio Club (PVRC), an active club in Northern New Jersey in the 1950's and 1960's.
-The call ‘W2OR’ was also the PVRC club call for Field Day in the 1950s and 1960s.
-Ernie, W2OR, was my first radio Elmer and mentor.
-He was a friend to many in the community, and he was a friend of my mother’s family in New Jersey.
-It is with honor that as of September 2006 I was granted holder and caretaker of the W2OR call, a callI first used four decades earlier at Field Day with the PVRC club.
-Should any reader have known Ernie, I would be delighted to hear from you.
+Radio call 'W2OR' was issued by the government in Year 1930 to our family friend, Mr. Ernest Hufnagel, of Pompton Plains, New Jersey.
+Mr. Hufnagel was born in 1909, and regrettably passed away in 1997.
+He was first licensed in 1923 at the age of fourteen, with radio call sign ‘2AOP’ (1923-1929), then radio callsign ‘2BUK’ (1929-1930).
+In 1927-1928 Mr. Hufnagel attended the famous RCA Institute in New York City and in 1928 became a communications officer aboard a commercial ship at sea.
+Ashore at his home station, he handled radio traffic for the schooner 'Bowdoin' expeditions** to the Arctic Circle.
+In the early 1930s he was successful in attempts to communicate coast-to-coast on the medium-wave 160 Meter Band using less than six watts of transmitter power, an unusual achievement for radio.
+Ernie was a strong leader and an expert in the field of electronics.
+He was also a long-time president of the Pompton Valley Radio Club (PVRC), an active radio club in Northern New Jersey in the 1950's and 1960's, with club meetings in our town of Butler, New Jersey.
+The call ‘W2OR’ ("Whiskey-Two Ocean-Radio") was the PVRC club call for Field Day in the 1950’s and 1960’s.
+Ernie, W2OR, was a friend to many in the community, and he was a friend of my mother’s family in Butler, New Jersey.
+There is now a memorial brick in Mr. Hufnagel's name with his call sign, W2OR, in the ARRL Headquarters Diamond Terrace garden, in Newington, Connecticut.
+It is with honor that as of September 2006 I was granted holder and caretaker of the call sign W2OR, a calI sign I had used four decades earlier at Field Day with the PVRC club.
+Should any reader have known Ernie, or have received his QSL card, I would be delighted to hear from you.
 I can be contacted at: W2OR (at) ARRL (dot) net.

 Best Wishes to you, // Mark